-Cardinal George Pell has been given another chance to try to overturn his conviction for historical sexual abuse offences after the High Court in Canberra today granted special leave to appeal to the highest court in the land.
+Cardinal George Pell has been given another chance to try to overturn his conviction for historical sexual abuse offences after two justices of the High Court in Canberra today referred his case to the full courtto appeal to the highest court in the land.

 In August, the Victorian Court of Appeal ruled in a 2-1 majority verdict to uphold the conviction of sex offences against two choirboys at St Patrick’s Cathedral in Melbourne while he was the serving archbishop.
 Pell was sentenced to six years’ jail, with a minimum term of three years and eight months.